Wellness Care Farm

 Resolution: The Task of Life’s Final Phase

 In this stage of life, people struggle to resolve unfinished “business” so that they can die in peace.
 It is a process, not an end point.
 The four phases of this process: malorientation, time confusion, repetitive motion and vegetation.
-The opposite of resolving is moving deeper and deeper inward, withdrawing from reality and the surroundings.
+Without resolution people can move deeper and deeper inward, withdrawing from reality and the surroundings.
 It is not always progressive and people do not always go through all of the four phases.
 The four phases describe a process of retreating from the here and now, from the people around them, from what is going on, and from the environment.
 It is a survival mechanism that is connected to a deep need to resolve, retreat, relive, and relieve.

 Expressing past conflicts in disguised forms